Golden currant

 Ribes aureum

 Golden currant (Ribes aureum) is a Colorado-native shrub suited to the Colorado Front Range.
-It matures to about 5–8 ft tall and 5–8 ft wide, needs low to medium water, and prefers full sun to part.
+It matures to about 5–8 ft tall and 5–8 ft wide, needs low to medium water, and prefers full sun to partial shade.
 Fragrant yellow flowers in early spring; edible currants in summer; red fall color.
 Triple-duty native.

 Photos